The Quasars.org (QORG, 2004) catalogue can be downloaded from this page.

 This section only for the hard-core.

-likelihood algorithm against the ROSAT catalogues as adjudged by XMM1/ChaMP-determined
+Quasars.org likelihood algorithm against the ROSAT catalogues as

 Likelihood background bin counts (zipped) for HRI